EqualExperts/secure-delivery-playbook/practices.md

 Dependency checking \(also known as source composition analysis, SCA\) looks for known vulnerabilities and license issues in third party dependencies.

 Third-party dependencies in applications and the underlying container or virtual machine can introduce vulnerabilities into the product.
-Every build should use the latest available vulnerability information to check that it’s not producing an artefact that contains known vulnerabilities or licenses that conflict with organisational policy \(e.g. GPL\).
+Every build should use the latest available vulnerability information to check that it's not producing an artefact that contains known vulnerabilities or licenses that conflict with organisational policy \(e.g. GPL\).

 Free tools are available that can meet this need.
 However, commercial products exist that leverage a more comprehensive set of vulnerability data than what can be found in public sources such as [NIST NVD](https://nvd.nist.gov/) \(National Vulnerability Database\), and are often more accurate in matching CVEs to dependencies.